Aaron Zigman: Concert music

 For the soundtrack for the 2016 dramatic film Wakefield, French classical pianist Jean-Yves Thibaudet contributed piano work to Zigman's film score.
 This was the first time another pianist performed his film work.
 Zigman had first visited Beijing while working on the film score for Chinese movie Hidden Man, directed by Wen Jiang.
 Hidden Man was China's entry for Best Foreign Language Film at the 91st Academy Awards.

-The Tango Manos concerto project was suggested to Jean-Yves Thibaudet and Aaron Zigman by Yu Long, renowned conductor and Chairman of the Beijing Music Festival.
+The Tango Manos concerto project was suggested to Jean-Yves Thibaudet and Aaron Zigman by Yu Long, conductor and Chairman of the Beijing Music Festival.
 Zigman created a three-movement concerto for piano and orchestra, dedicating it to Thibaudet, who premiered the work under Huang Yi's direction with the China Philharmonic at the Beijing Music Festival, October 14, 2019.

 Zigman attended the October 13, 2019 press conference for the 22nd Beijing Music Festival in Beijing, China.
 Tango Manos was one of three works written for the Beijing Music Festival, co-commissioned by the China Philharmonic, Radio France and the San Francisco Symphony.
 The event was of cultural significance, taking place in Jingshan Park, in front of Shouhuang Hall.

 Jean-Yves Thibaudet played the US premiere of Tango Manos with the San Francisco Symphony in a multi-concert series under the direction of Fabien Gabel, beginning on February 14, 2020.
-The work was nominated for the 2021 Pulitzer Prize in Music and is a National Finalist for the American Prize in Composition (Professional Division, Orchestral Works).
+The work was a National Finalist for the American Prize in Composition (Professional Division, Orchestral Works).
 Zigman's Rhapsody for Cello and Piano will be premiered in the Baker-Baum Concert Hall at the La Jolla Music Society by Alisa Weilerstein and Inon Barnatan on August 15, 2021.

+Zigman collaborated with Yu Long once more on the oratorio Émigré. Émigré premiered in Shanghai on November 17, 2023, and had its US premiere on February 29, 2024.
+A recording was made by Deutsche Grammophon and released on February 2.